Christian Heinrich Friedrich Peters

-Christian Heinrich Friedrich Peters (September 19, 1813 – July 18, 1890) was a German–American university teacher and astronomer at the Litchfield Observatory of Hamilton College, New York, and a pioneer in the study and visual discovery of asteroids.
+Christian Heinrich Friedrich Peters (September 19, 1813 – July 18, 1890) was a German–American astronomer and professor at Hamilton College, New York, and a pioneer in the study and visual discovery of asteroids.
 His name is often given as C. H. F. Peters.

 Biography

-He was born in Koldenbüttel in Schleswig, then part of Denmark but later part of Germany, and later studied under Carl Friedrich Gauss.
+He was born in Koldenbüttel in Schleswig, then part of Denmark, but which was later annexed to Germany.
 His younger brother was the German explorer Wilhelm Peters.
+He received a Ph.D from the University of Berlin in 1836 and thereafter continued his studies in Göttingen with the renowned mathematician Karl Friedrich Gauss.
+From 1838 to 1843 he was engaged in surveys of Mount Etna, in Sicily, where he also made astronomical observations, and afterwards participated in the complete geodetic survey of the island.

-Peters spoke many languages and gravitated to Italy at the time of the Italian unification.
-His association with radical groups brought him to the attention of authorities, and he fled to the Ottoman Empire, where he became a government advisor.
-At the suggestion of the resident U.S. consul, he emigrated to the United States in 1854.
+During the Revolutions of 1848, Peters became involved with some of the radical, antimonarchical groups in Sicily, which brought him to the attention of authorities.
+He subsequently fled to France and eventually to the Ottoman Empire, where he became a government advisor.
+At the suggestion of the resident U.S. consul in Istanbul, George P. Marsh, he emigrated to the United States in 1854.
+After an appointment as director of the new Dudley Observatory in Albany fell through, he made his way to Clinton, New York, where he was made director of the Litchfield Observatory at Hamilton College in 1858, and professor of astronomy in 1867.
+He was the first member of the Hamilton faculty to hold a Ph.D degree.

 In 1874, Peters headed a United States Naval Observatory expedition to Queenstown, New Zealand, to observe the Transit of Venus.
 The visit is marked with a plaque, campaigned for by Sarah Salmond.

-In 1878, Peters was elected as a member to the American Philosophical Society.
+In 1878, Peters was elected as a member of the American Philosophical Society.

-Working at Hamilton College in Clinton, New York (near Utica), he was a prolific discoverer of asteroids, discovering 48 of them, beginning with 72 Feronia in 1861 and ending with 287 Nephthys in 1889.
+While working at Hamilton College, he was a prolific discoverer of asteroids, discovering 48 of them, beginning with 72 Feronia in 1861 and ending with 287 Nephthys in 1889.
 Besides asteroids, he co-discovered the periodic comet 80P/Peters–Hartley, and also discovered various nebulae and galaxies.